Why Use Maple Sugar Instead of Other Sweeteners?

 What makes maple sugar so sustainable?

 While people are avoiding cane sugar more and more for health reasons, many are unaware of how sugar cane negatively impacts the environment where it's grown.
 For example, in Australia, fertilizers and pesticides are used to grow the best sugar cane crop, which leads to deadly runoff, harming its surrounding environment.
 “The excess nitrogen in the fertilizers… [is] responsible for over 40% of coral loss on the Reef.”
-Does this mean that by drinking Willa's Dark Chocolate we are helping to save the Great Barrier Reef?
+Does this mean that by drinking Willa's Barista and Dark Chocolate we are helping to save the Great Barrier Reef?
 We'll leave that up to you to decide.
 The point is, the Great Barrier Reef is an example of one of many areas in danger.
 To improve soil health and ecosystems, we choose to use organic ingredients that are sustainably sourced.

 The actual process of harvesting and cooking down maple syrup to sugar is much more environmentally sustainable than growing sugar cane.
 Maple trees can be grown without pesticides.
 Pesticides can have a harmful effect on their surroundings and soil health.
 Not using pesticides allows for the area surrounding the maple forest to continue to prosper.
 That's why, at Willa's, we use USDA Certified Organic ingredients.